secure-systems-lab/secure-systems-lab.github.io/projects.md

 differ from what was intended.
 In studying these “atoms of confusion” we look to build a firm empirical foundation for reducing code confusion in software development and, thus, also reduce the frequency of buggy and malfunctioning programs.

-  * Project members:  Dan Gopstein, Devon Powell, Jake Iannacone, Lois Anne Delong, Apple Yan (PSU), Martin Yeh (PSU), Yanyan Zhuang (UCCS), Justin Cappos
+  * Project members:  Dan Gopstein, Devon Powell, Jake Iannacone, Lois Anne DeLong, Apple Yan (PSU), Martin Yeh (PSU), Yanyan Zhuang (UCCS), Justin Cappos

   * Products:  The [project website](https://atomsofconfusion.com) provides
 a rough background of our theory, studies, and analysis for this work.
 We make all of our [study
 materials and anonymized data](http://atomsofconfusion.com/experiments.html) openly available so that other researchers can replicate, validate, and build on our findings.

   * Tags: Software Engineering